-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - What were some problems with the Children's Crusade?

 - a The crossbow

-5 Multiple Choice Questions
+5 Multiple choice questions

 Political Results → The power of the European kings got stronger because since a lot of knights died, the kings took their land and therefore, directly owned more of the kingdom.
 This helped bring an end to feudalism.
 The Christian Church also became stronger because the Popes took on more Importance